Bedevilled (2010 film): Plot

 Hae-won works in a Seoul bank.
 A stern, tense woman, her status and hyper competitive mentality make her apathetic to other people.
 After witnessing violence against a woman resulting in death, she refuses to identify the culprit because it's not her problem, even after the offender sexually harasses her.
 At work, she is accidentally locked in the toilet by the janitor and assumes one of her co-workers pranked her.
 She slaps her co-worker before realizing she is wrong.
-Hae-won is fired and accepts a friend's offer to take a vacation in Mudo, the desolate and socially backward Southern island where she spent her childhood.
+Hae-won is suspended and accepts a friend's offer to take a vacation in Mudo, the desolate and socially backward Southern island where she spent her childhood.

 On the island, Hae-won is warmly welcomed by Bok-nam, with whom she was close when they were teenagers, but whose constant letters she's since ignored.
 Life on the undeveloped island is hard, and Bok-nam is treated as little more than a slave by her abusive husband Man-jong, his lustful brother, and the local women.
 Bok-nam's love is reserved for her young daughter Yeon-hee, with whom she tries to escape for a better life.
 Man-jong is abusing and grooming Yeon-hee, to Bok-nam's rage.
 Yeon-hee is accidentally killed while trying to defend her mother against Man-Jong.
 Bok-nam, crying, reveals that Yeon-Hee may not be Man-Jong's daughter, as Bok-nam was raped by many local men.

 In a flashback, Hae-won was teaching Bok-nam how to play a tune on her recorder when four local boys began harassing them.
 Hae-won fled and witnessed the boys assaulting the unconscious Bok-nam.